Persistence

 RecordedEvents

 object now is ready to be serialized.
-Currently, the library does not provide an implementation of serialization process, so it is up to user to write serialization code.
-The serialization support is planned using kotlinx.serialization
+The library provides an implementation of serialization process using kotlinx.serialization

 Restoring StateMachine